Learn Basic OHIP Billing

 The Auditor General’s 2016 report (see here and here) criticized the Ministry for the emphasis placed on education of physicians who were inappropriately billing, rather than recovering the excessive billings.

-The Basics of the OHIP Billing Process
+The Basics of the OHIP Claim Submission Process

 - The physician sees and treats the patient.